 CU Boulder offers a variety of drug and alcohol-abuse education programs for students and employees.
-For information on these programs and other resources, visit the alcohol and other drugs webpage (www.colorado.edu/aod/resources) which contains information about CU Boulder's drug and alcohol abuse prevention program, pursuant to section 120 (a) through (d) of the higher education opportunity act.
+For information on these programs and other resources, visit the Alcohol and Other Drugs Information web page which contains information about CU Boulder's drug and alcohol abuse prevention program, pursuant to section 120 (a) through (d) of the higher education opportunity act.

-The policy section of the AOD website in addition to campus policy regarding alcohol links to HR guidance and policy statement for employees, https://www.colorado.edu/hr/alcohol-drugs-guidelines.
-Included within those guidelines are standards of conduct, resources for faculty and staff, link to the health effects (www.colorado.edu/aod/health-effects) legal sanctions, and sanctions for employees who violate the guidelines.
+The policy section of the AOD website in addition to campus policy regarding alcohol links to HR guidance and policy statement for employees.
+Included within those guidelines are standards of conduct, resources for faculty and staff, links to the health effects, legal sanctions, and sanctions for employees who violate the guidelines.

-Penalties are listed at www.colorado.edu/aod/penalties and include penalties for students, potential penalties that relate to employees, as well Colorado laws, Boulder City Code for alcohol and marijuana offenses and federal trafficking penalties.
-Sanctions that will be imposed by the University of Colorado for employees who are found to be in violation of this policy may include expulsion and/or termination of employment.
+Penalties are listed online and include penalties for students, potential penalties that relate to employees, as well as Colorado laws, Boulder City Code for alcohol and marijuana offenses and federal trafficking penalties.
+Sanctions that will be imposed by the University of Colorado Boulder for employees who are found to be in violation of this policy may include corrective or disciplinary action, up to and including termination of employment.
 Compliance with this policy is a condition of employment for all employees.